LI7XI/AudioAnalyzerDocs/docs/handler-types/handler-types.md

 - `RMS`: Sum squares of values over X ms, find average, get root of result.
 - `Peak`: Find maximum value over X ms. If there was a silence and just 1 sound sample near maximum, then result will be near maximum.
 - `Loudness`: Sum squares of values over X ms (but separated into smaller blocks), throw out too quiet blocks, find average of remaining blocks.

-Unlike RMS, it doesn't get root of result, but in case of using decibels this changes little.
+  Unlike RMS, Loudness doesn't get root of result, but in case of using decibels this changes little.<br/>
+  Decibel value of a root of some value is 2 times less than a decibels of this value without root.

+  For example, let `x=0.1`, then `x^2`, it will equal `0.01` which is 10 times less.<br/>
+  But when using decibels: `dB(x)=-10dB`, then `dB(x^2)`, it will equal `-20dB`, the difference is only 2 times, not 10.

+  If you use `x=5`, then `x^2`, normally `x^2` will be 5 times more than x, but `dB(x^2)` will still be just 2 times more than dB(x).

+  So, when you are using linear values, the difference between RMS and Loudness handlers will be drastic, but when converted to decibels, it will be quite hard to spot the difference.

+  See [Transforms](/docs/discussions/transforms.md) discussion to know more about decibels.

 ?>Unless you have a specific need for `RMS` or `Peak` handler types, it's recommended to use `Loudness`.